Civ13/civ13-wiki/wiki/The_Art_of_the_Deal.md

 ### Disks

-Each company starts with several **real** and **fake** disks. *Only the company who produced the disk can check if it is real or not by examining the disk.*
+Each company starts with several **real** and **fake** disks.
+*Only the company who produced the disk can check if it is real or not by examining the disk!*

-Disks also have active and inactive states - to activate a disk, you need to put it next to another faction's disk, for example, during an exchange.
+Disks also have active and inactive states.
+To activate a disk, you need to touch it with another faction's disk, for example, during an exchange.
 Disks can only be activated once.
 You can check if a disk is active by examining it.